-Kids are now heading back to school and its time for all of us to get back into the swing of things!
+Kids are now heading back to school and it’s time for all of us to get back into the swing of things so all you need to make things go smooth is some make ahead vegetarian lunches!
 The tail end of summer, a break in the heat and new foods available at the local farmers’ markets make this a time of renewal and a season of new lunch ideas whether we are heading to the classroom or not.

 For kids, bringing lunch to school helps picky-eaters have the fun that they like.
 It can also be helpful for children on special diets, food allergies and intolerances.

 For grown ups, bringing lunch to work instead of going out to eat can be a big money and calorie savings!
 It can also be a time-saver from driving, parking, ordering, waiting for food and paying.
 This can come in handy as the weather cools for a lunchtime walk!

 Here are a few tips to making packing a lunch easier:

 - Set aside a location in your kitchen to have the tools needed in your kitchen cabinet, counter and refrigerator to pack lunch which can include sandwich baggies, lunch boxes or bags and reusable containers.

 - Prepare and pack what you can ahead of time so you won’t have to skip packing your lunch if you are running late.
 Set your alarm a few minutes early if needed to pack those tasty tidbits!

 - Plan some kid/or grown-up tested main-stays that you can use again and again.
 Once a week, add a new lunch idea.
 Keep track of your tried-and-trues so you will remember what everyone loved!